 How to prevent sun poisoning

 - Use sunscreen.
-Use broad spectrum (UVA and UVB) sunscreens with a sun protection factor (SPF) of at least 30; apply 15 to 30 mins before sun exposure and reapply at least every 2 hours.
+Use broad spectrum (UVA and UVB) sunscreens with a sun protection factor (SPF) of at least 30.
+Apply this 15 to 30 minutes before sun exposure and reapply at least every two hours.

 - Avoid peak hours in the summer months.
-This means stay out of the sun between 10 a.m. – 4 p.m.
+This means staying out of the sun for extended periods of time between 10 a.m. and 4 p.m.